- FAQs -

 What is a parent cooperative?

 The Shule is a parent-run, all volunteer organization.
-Parent involvement is essential.
+Parent involvement is essential and required.
 There is a wide range of volunteer opportunities to suit interests and schedules of our diverse community.
+Parents that volunteer to teach for the academic year receive free tuition for their first child.

 Do parents need to be in the classroom with their child?

 We leave this up to the individual family and the teacher.
 Parents are always welcome in the preK-K class.
 For the other classes, we ask that parents stay in touch with their child’s teacher and be available at times when needed.
-We offer a Torah study for adults while the children are in classes.
+We offer a variety of activities for adults while children are in classes.

 Do both parents have to be Jewish to join our community?